Hitchwiki/hitchmap-data/visualization/predictors/README.md

 `experiments_*.ipynb` ... our own experiments with the models from `models.py`.

+`models.py` ... models we applied so far include
+  - Gaussian process
+  - weighted Gaussians
+  - average of all waiting times (baseline)
+  - average of same-size rectangles

 <ins>`summary_maps.ipynb` ... short writeup for the community</ins>

 <ins>`writeup_heatchmap.ipynb` ... long ML heavy writeup</ins>